 Germaine is a former student of MCG Youth & Arts and is a graduate of Indiana University of Pennsylvania.
 He has worked at MCG Youth & Arts for more than two decades and is passionate about sharing his love of photography with students.
 Germaine also teaches photography at the University of Pittsburgh Osher Life Long Learning program.
 A partial list of his photography accomplishments include: Pittsburgh Black Photographers’ Group book project and blog titled “Feel Like Going On: A Year in the Life of Black Pittsburgh”, Pittsburgh Post Gazette, Macedonia Church of Pittsburgh, National Urban League Convention, Pittsburgh Three Rivers Arts Festivals, Silver Eye Center for Photography, Greater Pittsburgh Coliseum, Mavuno Art Festival, Pittsburgh Cultural Trust, August Wilson Center, Living Life on Life’s Terms exhibition, Clarion University, Robert Morris University, Pittsburgh Youth Symphony, Whirl Magazine, Pittsburgh Filmmakers and Carnegie Library Websites.

 Jill Wiggins – Database Manager/Teaching Artist, Digital

-Jill is a graduate of West Liberty State College and is an award winning digital filmmaker.
+Jill is a graduate of West Liberty State College and is an award-winning digital filmmaker.
 As a teacher, Jill is ambitious and believes in helping her students realize their maximum potential.
-Her recent passions include teaching 3D modeling and printing and laser engraving in MCG newest space, the Tech Suite.
+Her passions include black and white fine art photography and Photoshop.